Onique-Unique/Content-Finder-Search-Script/README.md

 I came across solutions that were not inline to what i wanted to achieve such as having to create a database that would then essentially function in the terms needed

-with this approach i took upon ,yself to be resourceful yet again and create an alternative that would then eliminate the need for a database by using arrays and call functions, this was essentially what i was aiming to achieve ato complete the task in the timeframe required.
+with this approach i took it upon myself to be resourceful yet again and create an alternative that would then eliminate the need for a database by using arrays and call functions, this was essentially what i was aiming to achieve ato complete the task in the timeframe required.

 You can check the functionality of this code by visiting my website @ www.feenixbloom.com as it is helpdesk and troubleshoot related content it is with best result